angular-experts-io/modern-angular-workshop/exercise-component-extra/README.md

 # Welcome to exercise - Component extra, 3rd party libs, lazy loading, animations, ...
 (18 TODOs)

-In this exercise, we're going to explore how to use components from non-Angular 3rd party libraries and by doing so explore additional concepts like view children or content projection as well as lazy loading of heavy components and animations.
+In this exercise, we're going to explore how to use components from non-Angular 3rd party libraries, and by doing so explore additional concepts like view children or content projection as well as lazy loading of heavy components and animations.

 - How to implement wrapper components for 3rd party libraries